Skip to main content

 - Ben Walker, Transcription Outsourcing, LLC

 Initially, ask the mentor to tell you a story or two about themself.
-Something which they feel could be useful for you to hear.
+Something that they feel could be useful for you to hear.
 Once you've broken the ice, use situational questioning to decipher how you should proceed with a problem you have.
 Try to be as specific as you can and indicate the importance of the problem(s) you're trying to solve.
 For example, my boss asked me to pick up another two tasks for my current remit.
 Right now, I'm working at 100% capacity as I'm still ramping up, how do I say no to this?
 Once you've gotten to know your mentor a little better, you can ask them for input on what they perceive your strengths and weaknesses are and what skills they believe you are missing to level up.

 - Ahmed Mir, Nature and Bloom